BYLAWS & RESOLUTIONS

 A-5 INSTRUCTIONAL TIME

 The Plymouth County Education Association believes that the Commonwealth’s interpretation of instructional time is too restrictive and rigid.
+The PCEA believes in a full educational experience that benefits the whole child.
 The determination of what constitutes valuable instructional time should be made by the professionals at the local/school level.
-(1987, Amended: 1988, 1990, 1996,)
+(1987, Amended: 1988, 1990, 1996, 2017)

 The Plymouth County Education Association promotes literacy for all and recommends that parents read to their children daily.
 Reading for information and pleasure should be fostered as a life-long activity.